michal-pikusa/deep-authorship-attribution/README.md

 # neuralText
-A simple binary text classifcation based ona feed-forward neural network
+A simple binary text classifcation based on a feed-forward neural network